ivansglazunov/hasyx/CONTRIBUTING.md

     *   Utilize the existing `debug` utility (e.g., `DEBUG="hasyx*" npm test ...`) to trace execution flow during testing and development.
     *   If adding new complex logic, consider adding relevant debug statements to aid in future troubleshooting.

 By following these steps, we ensure that new Hasyx features are robust, well-documented, and maintainable.

+Thank you for contributing!